KriChau95/WordHuntSolver/README.md

 This python program uses:
 * OpenCV image capturing and processing in conjunction with
-* pytesseract text recognition and prompts the user to take a picture of their Word Hunt board It then carries out the functions described in **2.
+* pytesseract text recognition and prompts the user to take a picture of their Word Hunt board.
+Open camera window, and then press the "s" key to capture the image of the board.
+It then carries out the functions described in **2.
 Word Hunt.py**

 # 5. Image and Text Files